 The Edexcel IGCSE English Language and IGCSE English Literature courses develop students’ understanding of the spoken word, their ability to convey meaning through written language and their skills in reading, interpreting and responding to material from a variety of sources.

 IGCSE English Language has a focus on non-fiction texts and the examination is taken at the end of Year 10.
-In June 2016 almost 90% of Year 10 students achieved an A* or an A in IGCSE English Language.
-IGCSE English Literature is taken at the end of Year 11.
+In June 2017 almost 96% of Year 10 students achieved an A* or an A in IGCSE English Language.
+IGCSE English Literature is taken at the end of Year 11 and 95% of students achieved an A* or an A in IGCSE English Literature in June 2017.

-The qualifications equip students for A Level study and for entry to university but also for a successful life: the development of English skills relate to our interactions with others and with the world around us.
+The qualifications equip students for A Level study and for entry to university but also for a successful life: the development of good English skills is essential to our interactions with others and with the world around us.

-English Literature at A Level might appeal to students because they enjoy reading, or want to learn more about people and what motivates them, or want to read great writers’ ideas about the world, or because they enjoy analysis, or because they want to write more effectively.
+English Literature at A Level might appeal to students because they enjoy reading, or want to learn more about people and what motivates them, or want to read great writers’ ideas about the world, or because they enjoy analysis, or because they want to write more effectively, or because they want to develop transferable communication and critical thinking skills of g.

 What makes a good teacher at Dubai College?